Neural network embeddings recover value dimensions from psychometric survey items on par with human data

 \subsection{PCA instead of MDS}

-As a robustness check, replacing MDS with PCA\footnote{\textbf{prcomp} in R with 'center = TRUE' and 'scale = TRUE'} and plotting the first two dimensions shows similar clustering to the MDS solution but less circular structure as PCA does not guarantee to preserve distances:
+As a robustness check, we replace MDS with PCA\footnote{\textbf{prcomp} in R with 'center = TRUE' and 'scale = TRUE'}.
+In Figure \ref{fig:pca}, we plot the first two dimensions that show similar clustering to the MDS solution but less circular structure since PCA does not guarantee to preserve distances.